AIpaca-Inc/slate/source/includes/_fit.md

 The input and output validation data feeding to the model.
 The order is (validation_X, validation_Y).

 **description**: _str = ""_<br/>
-The description used to remind you which training job was which.
+The description used to remind which training job was which.
 We highly recommend setting every job a unique description for easy lookup.

 **cool_down_period_s**: _int = 0_<br/>